Content - Resident - Licenses - Marriage Licenses

 Once issued, a Marriage Licence is valid for three months and may be used at any location within the Province of Ontario.

 Both Signatures Required

-The Marriage Licence Application form (available from the Vital Statistics Unit at Kingston City Hall or from the link above) must be signed by both parties.
+The Marriage Licence Application form (also available from the Payment Centre at City Hall or from the link above

-Both parties must provide identification.
-Accepted identification is:
+Both parties must provide two pieces of identification (originals only).

-- An original birth certificate and any change of name certificates
+- Birth certificate and any change of name certificates

 - A BYID age of majority card